dangw/reactly/README.md

 # Reactly
 A class based flux library for react.

+## Updates
+### 0.0.5
+Fixed compatibility issues with internet explorer.
+Please note that these fixes require changes to the usage patterns.
+Any component interacting with actions or stores must provide contextTypes and/or childContextTypes properties.
+The bases classes provide the default implementation of these properties for the subclasses to call.
+The examples below have been updated.

+These issues stemmed from react not resolving static properties from base classes in internet explorer.
+With these changes internet explorer version 9 and above will work correctly.

 ## Setup
 `npm install reactly`

 ## Notes
 Reactly requires es6 transpiling as it is founded on es6 classes.
-The jsx harmony transpiler is sufficient and fast, though the babel transpiler works as well.
 See reactly-boilerplate below for an example of using webpack with babel transpiling.

 ## Examples
 [reactly-boilerplate](https://github.com/dangw/reactly/tree/master/examples/reactly-boilerplate)